Atomidata/Brainacle/source/new_year_python_meme.rst

 3. What’s the name of the open source project you contributed the most in 2011 ?
 What did you do ?
 ##################################################################################################

 Around late November and throughout December, I started contributing to `AskBot <https://github.com/ASKBOT/askbot-devel>`_.
+`Here is <https://github.com/ASKBOT/askbot-devel/commits/master?author=dekomote>`_ my contribution so far.
 2011 was a very busy year for me, didn't have much time to contribute.
 I hope things will change to better next year.

 4. What was the Python blog or website you read the most in 2011 ?